 The clustering of large populations in metropolitan areas helps viruses spread quickly.

-The occurrence of zoonotic diseases (such as Ebola) increases as humans continue to encroach on wildlife habitats.
+The occurrence of zoonotic diseases (like Ebola) increases as humans continue to encroach on wildlife habitats.

-Changing climates across the globe are expanding the reach of vectors, including mosquitos, into new regions.
+Changing climates across the globe are expanding the reach of vectors, like mosquitos, into new regions.

-Falsehoods and misinformation spread via social media are expanding the anti-vaccination movement, which puts the youngest and most vulnerable at risk.
+Falsehoods and misinformation spread via social media is expanding the anti-vaccination movement, which puts the youngest and most vulnerable at risk.

 In its 2019 annual report, the WHO said the world is not adequately prepared for a global health crisis.
-Because pandemic outbreaks are unpredictable, global health agencies have to develop plans that will provide appropriate and timely responses, the WHO said – and nurses must be among those involved in the planning.
+Since pandemic outbreaks are unpredictable, global health agencies have to develop plans that will provide appropriate and timely responses, the WHO said.
+Among those who must be involved in planning are nurses, the organization said.

 “The best response to a potential global pandemic is prevention.
 Early recognition of novel infections will be enhanced by the development of linkages between community and clinic nurses and the initial point of contact with the infected individual,” the ANA said.